havatv/qgisnnjoinplugin/help/source/index.rst

 user can choose to use an index on the join layer, but in that case the approximated geometry of the join layer is used in the join.

-For input layers with other geometry types, the *QgsGeometry.distance* function is used to find the distances between the geometries.
+For input layers with other geometry types, the default is to use the *QgsGeometry.distance* function to find the distance between geometries.
 The feature of the join layer that has the shortest distance to the the geometry of the input feature is chosen as the nearest neighbour.